Woman abandons newborn in Muzaffarnagar street

 In a shocking incident, a woman dropped off a newborn baby outside a house in Uttar Pradesh’s Muzaffarnagar before driving off on Wednesday.
-Seen in a video from CCTV footage accessed by news agency ANI, a silver Santro car stopped in the middle of a deserted narrow street outside a house, from which a woman emerged and placed the baby, bundled in a blanket, at the doorstep of the house before driving off.
+Seen in a video from CCTV footage accessed by news agency ANI, a silver Santro car stopped in the middle of a deserted narrow street outside a house in the Kotwali Police Station area, from which a woman emerged and placed the baby, bundled in a blanket, at the doorstep of the house before driving off.

+The newborn girl was left in front of the house last evening, Circle Officer Harish Bhadoria told news agency PTI.
+She was found after locals heard her cries, after which she was admitted to a district hospital.

 The medical condition of the infant is currently reported to be critical.
 It is being looked after by the authorities.
 “The new-born is under treatment but her condition remains critical.
 We are hopeful of her recovery,” the Chief Medical Officer (CMO) was quoted by ANI.